gregology/gregology.github.io/timeline.md

 ### September

-⛵️ Left on a year long sailing adventure with Diana and our cats.
-We sailed from Canada to the Tropics
+⛵️ Left on [a year long sailing adventure](https://www.youtube.com/channel/UCvxC2_BVnsAcaPEsIUcJx6A) with Diana and our cats.
+We sailed from Canada to the Tropics and back
 🛍 Quit Shopify after 4 amazing years

 ### May